ipdor/StudyAtCoursera/Introduction to CSS3/Week1-3Assessment/Week1-quiz1.md

 ###¡¡10.A block element takes up the full width of it's parent, even if the content is smaller than the parent.
 So two block elements at the same will not be side-by-side.

 False

+### 10.A block element takes up the full width of it's parent, even if the content is smaller than the parent.
+So two block elements at the same will not be side-by-side.

+True

+/*Block elements take up the full width of the browser, even if the content is small. */

 ### 11.Inline elements take up the full width of the browser, even if the content is smaller than the browser size.